North Alabama Lions

 The North Alabama Lions are the athletic teams of the University of North Alabama (UNA), located in Florence, Alabama.
-The Lions are a member of the National Collegiate Athletic Association (NCAA) Division I and compete within the Atlantic Sun Conference (ASUN) for all sports except football, which plays in the United Athletic Conference (UAC).
-The university has a total of 14 varsity sports teams, six men's teams and eight women's teams.
+The Lions are a member of the National Collegiate Athletic Association (NCAA) Division I and compete within the United Athletic Conference (UAC).
+The university has a total of 14 varsity sports teams, seven men's teams and ten women's teams.

-Significant changes will come to the athletic program on July 1, 2026.
-First, the UAC, currently a football-only alliance between the ASUN and the Western Athletic Conference (WAC), will become an all-sports conference as a rebranded WAC.
-North Alabama will be one of five ASUN members to move to the reconfigured UAC.
-Also, UNA will add five sports—women's flag football, men's and women's indoor track & field, and men's and women's outdoor track & field.
+Significant changes came to the athletic program on July 1, 2026.
+On that date, the Western Athletic Conference rebranded as the United Athletic Conference (UAC) and continued operations as an NCAA Division I all-sports league.
+North Alabama was among five Atlantic Sun Conference members to join the rebranded UAC as part of a strategic alliance with the ASUN.
+Also, UNA added five sports—women's flag football, men's and women's indoor track & field, and men's and women's outdoor track & field.
 The new track & field teams will initially be distance-focused, building on UNA's existing cross country teams.

 The fall of 2018 marked the Lions' first year of their transition into Division I. They have a storied tradition in Division II and have earned numerous national titles competing in NCAA Division II's Gulf South Conference.